 Nate’s Grade: B

-Posted on August 17, 2017, in 2017 Movies and tagged action, crime, dark comedy, elodie yung, gary oldman, killers as leads, patrick hughes, ryan reynolds, samuel l. jackson.
+Posted on August 17, 2017, in 2017 Movies and tagged action, crime, dark comedy, elodie yung, gary oldman, killers as leads, patrick hughes, richard e. grant, ryan reynolds, samuel l. jackson.
 Bookmark the permalink.
 2 Comments.